vincentgigliobianco/Tennis-betting-models/README.md

 - we earn same amount of money than the amount initially bet when the prediction of winners is found
 - we lose same amount of money than the amount initially bet when the prediction of winners is not found

-The results shows that the second model "winning margin" is slightly better that the first one
+The results show that the second model "winning margin" is slightly better that the first one